JustinKenpisi/website/index.md

+---
-## Research and Teaching in the Critical Study of Religion and Beyond
+title: Research and Teaching in the Critical Study of Religion and Beyond
+permalink: /about/
+---

 Welcome to my website.